kavyasekarsusitha/FP/protocol_README.md

     sbatch scripts/star_align.sh "$R1" "$R2" results/star/index "$ref_annotation" results/star
 done
 ```
 After confirming successful completion, I will move the slurm log files to the logs directory within results/star.
+I also moved the unmapped reads to the data/unmapped directory for ease of access and for future reference.

 ```bash
 mv slurm-star_align* results/star/logs